fishjam-dev/membrane_rtc_engine/internal_docs/webrtc_media_events.md

 ### `unprioritizeTrack`

-* Contains an id of the track that the peer want to unprioritize.
+* Contains an id of the track that the client want to unprioritize.

   ```json
   {